skynetua/alfred-edit-dates/README.md

 Press <kbd>⌘</kbd><kbd>↩</kbd> at any state to reopen the Universal Actions panel after renaming.

-Also hotkey may be assigned to trigger action for file focused in Finder.
+Additionally, a hotkey may be assigned to trigger the action for the file focused in Finder.

 ### Icon